Pratyush-Srivastava/DSA_Notes/DynamicProgramming.md

 * LCS can be used in space optimized version of LCS where you can do it in space complexity of 2 * m or 2 *n
 * Printing LCS (you can create a String[][] and append the character if it matches, else take the max length string)
 * Number of combinations of coins to get certain sum, we can either include a coin or not include it.
 So you can consider a coins array of size N, you can consider the last coin (N, sum - coins(N-1)) or ignore the last coin (N - 1, sum).
 Assuming here that we have infinity coins.
 Check for index negative in the case of considering the last coin.
-  Remember,
-  ways(i)(0) will be 1 because we have reached sum 0, even the case when n = 0.
+Remember, ways(i)(0) will be 1 because we have reached sum 0, even the case when n = 0.
 Not picking the coin with sum 0 is also a way.
 * To find the minimum edit distance to convert from one string to another where each operation of insert, delete or replace will cost you 1 distance, you need to compare the last character of both strings and see if it is equal.
-If yes, you can just take the editDist(i-1, j-1), else you can take minimum of insertion (i, j-1), deletion (i - 1, j), and replacement
-  (i - 1, j -1) and add 1 cost to it.
+  If yes, you can just take the editDist(i-1, j-1), else you can take minimum of insertion (i, j-1), deletion (i - 1, j), and replacement (i - 1, j -1) and add 1 cost to it.
 You should also fill the base cases edit(i)(0) and edit(0)(j) in incrementing numbers because an empty string will take n characters to reach a string of length n.
-* To find the longest increasing solution, you need to take an approach which is different from other dynamic solutions, initialize a tail array of same length as your array and also a len variable which will go as big as tail elements.
+* To find the longest increasing subsequence solution, you need to take an approach which is different from other dynamic solutions, initialize a tail array of same length as your array and also a len variable which will go as big as tail elements.
 Tail element means the last element ending with i.
 Initialize tail(0) = arr(0) and len = 1.
 Now, iterate over arr.
-  If you find arr(i) > tail(len - 1), then tail(len) = arr(i) and do len++; if that condition fails, then you need to
-  put arr(i) in the right place in the existing sorted array.
-To do that you need to replace ceil(arr(i)) with arr(i);
-  Basically, int c = ceil(tail, 0, len -1, arr(i))
+If you find arr(i) > tail(len - 1), then tail(len) = arr(i) and do len++; if that condition fails, then you need to put arr(i) in the right place in the existing sorted array.
+To do that you need to replace ceil(arr(i)) with arr(i); Basically, int c = ceil(tail, 0, len -1, arr(i)) tail(c) = arr(i);
-  tail(c) = arr(i); In the end return len.
+  In the end return len.
 Note that tail will always be sorted at any point but may not contain the longest subsequence because we are replacing existing subsequences to save space.
 We just need the length.
 If you need to print, keep track of predecessors and index.
 This solution is (N logN) We have another solution which is N^2.
   In this solution we maintain another lis array of size N, where we store the lis(j) ending with j in arr